 - Help you repay your debts without a loanUnlike debt consolidation, you won't need to borrow more to reduce your repayments.

-Do be aware that repaying your debts more slowly than originally agreed will affect your credit rating, so borrowing more money could be difficult for at least three years.
+Do be aware that repaying your debts more slowly than originally agreed will affect your credit rating, so borrowing more money could be difficult.

 With expert help, getting out of debt can be easier than you think.